 In 1962, he was seen on television in «Cinq colonnes à la une» that offered coverage on the repatriates from Algeria.
 His performance of the song «Adieu mon pays» (Farewell my country), became the symbol of the exile of the Pieds-Noirs.
 He then chose the nickname Enrico Macias.
 Pathé Marconi released his first album in 1963, with the hit song «Enfants de tous pays».

-Aknowledged worldwide, he received the title of Singer for peace of Kurt Waldheim in 1980.
+Aknowledged worldwide, he received from Kurt Waldheim the title of Singer of Peace in 1980.

-In 1985, he received the Légion d’honneur given by the Prime Minister Laurent Fabius.
+In 1985, he received the title of Knight of the Légion d’honneur given by the Prime Minister Laurent Fabius.
 He became Officer in April 2007.

 Discover the discs and music sheets of Enrico Macias, from Maurice Arrouasse’s fonds